★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Verisk Analytics, Inc. is an insurance-focused data, analytics, and technology provider, with revenues disaggregated into Underwriting and Claims solution categories.
-Underwriting is anchored by ISO-derived forms, rules, and loss costs plus underwriting and catastrophe and weather analytics, benefiting from standards-like adoption, regulatory and compliance complexity, and workflow-embedded subscriptions.
-Claims combines property repair estimating data and workflows and large contributory claims databases used for fraud detection, compliance checks, and benchmarking, creating data and network effects and switching costs.
-Key risks include regulation or legal actions that reduce data sharing or standard-setting advantages, large insurers building in-house alternatives, and competition from other insurance data and analytics and claims software platforms.
+Verisk Analytics, Inc. is an insurance-focused data, analytics, and technology provider, with Q1 2026 revenue split about 71% Underwriting and 29% Claims.
+Underwriting is anchored by ISO-derived forms, rules, loss costs, catastrophe and weather analytics, and workflow subscriptions, benefiting from standards-like adoption and regulatory complexity; June 2026 Verisk/APCIA P&C industry reporting provides current evidence of the benchmark-data role.
+Claims combines property repair estimating data and large contributory claims databases used for fraud detection, compliance checks, and benchmarking, creating data and network effects.
+Key risks include regulation or legal actions that reduce data sharing or standard-setting advantages, large insurers building in-house alternatives, AI-driven replication, and competition from insurance data, analytics, and claims software platforms.

 Primary segment